maggiewolff/graduate-studies/Recipe-Recommender/README.md

 Because the SVD model had a very similar MAE to the SVDpp model but a significantly quicker runtime, it was also tuned using Grid Search to check the following combinations of parameters: number of factors: 50 and 100, number of epochs: 10 and 20, biased: True and False, learning rate - all: 0.0005, 0.005, and 0.05, and regularization rate - all 0.002, 0.02, and 0.2.
 The best performing SVD model used n_factors=50, n_epochs=20, biased=True, lr_all=0.005, reg_all=0.02 and had a MAE of 0.3491.

 The tuned SVD model was used to generate recommendations for a given user.
-The “Top recipes rated by user” represent the recipes that had a rating above the mean rating for that user.

 ## V. Conclusion

 For basic collaborative filtering, the preliminary results were good - given that the MAE is around 0.35, and the ratings are integers, rounding the predicted ratings to whole numbers should result in relatively accurate ratings.
-The combination of similar accuracy and runtimes at only a fraction of a second, cluster-based recommenders would be scalable for Food.com’s large user base.

 However, when generating actual recipe recommendations using the tuned SVD model from the Surprise package, the recommender seems to generate very similar predicted recipes and ratings for every user.
 Additionally, when comparing meal types for top rated recipes and the top predicted recipes, there were some instances of recommending types of meals the user never rated above average.

 So relying on the Surprise package alone is not enough, a more useful recommender might also take meal types into account when recommending recipes or include other methods to make more personalized recommendations.
 Additionally, a dataset with a more balanced distribution of ratings might generate more accurate predictions